 And if you need to do work to uncover the exact reason for procrastination – do it.
 Hire a counselor who specializes in your ‘block’ area.

-STEP TWO: THE 2-MINUTE RULE
+THE 2-MINUTE RULE

 Now let’s look at hacks for busting procrastination.
 The beauty of these is that you might not even need lengthy solutions, counseling or deep soul searching.
 Seriously, finding the right simple hack for you can change your life.
 So let’s examine two that have worked for others, starting with the Two-Minute Rule and continuing in Step 3 with a hack to trick your brain into acting.